 (2) Balloon Sinuplasty Surgery – Full Article

 (3) Traditional Sinus Surgery – Full Article

-Each of the three procedures listed above accomplishes the same goal in different ways: flush out infected bacteria, clear blocked passages, and keep healthy tissue intact for normal functioning of your sinuses.
+Each of the three procedures listed above accomplishes the same goal in different ways.
+All three clear blocked sinus passages and aim to restore healthy functioning of your sinuses.

 FACT SHEET: Option 1 – Functional Endoscopic Sinus Surgery

 The most common procedure that maximizes results & minimizes risks